 NIOSH has determined that both commercial operations and operations with AEC-related materials occurred at the NNFD and LTC facilities.
 NNFD operations involved enriched uranium for all operational periods, and thorium and thorium-uranium alloys in 1959.
-Documentation available to NIOSH for either facility does not indicate any definite boundaries between radiological and non-radiological areas for the periods under evaluation.
-Interviews conducted by NIOSH with BWXT energy employees indicate that workers sometimes travelled between the two BWXT sites (Personal Communication, 2010b).
+Interviews conducted by NIOSH with BWXT energy employees indicate that workers sometimes travelled between the two BWXT sites (NIOSH, 2010).
 NIOSH has reviewed the available monitoring and employment records for the interviewed energy employees and has determined that worker movement between the sites often is not accurately represented in the individual records.
-Several workers interviewed indicated that they worked at both facilities over their work histories, but records made available to NIOSH did not identify work site locations or transfers between work sites that correlate with the information provided in the interview for those workers.
+Several workers interviewed indicated that they worked at both facilities over their work histories, but records made available to NIOSH did not identify work site locations or transfers between work sites that correlate with the information provided in the interviews for those workers.
 No additional program documentation was found in the available records that allowed NIOSH to identify protocols or procedures for determining potential worker movements between the NNFD and LTC sites.

-NIOSH has determined that the site-specific and claimant-specific data available are insufficient to allow NIOSH to characterize worker movements throughout or between the two BWXT facilities.
-NIOSH is therefore unable to define individual worker exposure scenarios based on specific work locations within the BWXT facilities during the periods under evaluation.
+NIOSH has determined that the site-specific and claimant-specific data available for the time period of this evaluation are insufficient to allow NIOSH to characterize worker movements throughout or between the two BWXT facilities.
+NIOSH is therefore unable to define individual worker exposure scenarios based on specific work locations within the BWXT facilities during the period under evaluation.